otaree/secret-santa-game/README.md

 This logic ensures that each employee is assigned exactly one secret child, while also taking into account the previous year's assignments to avoid assigning the same secret child as before.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [project repository](https://github.com/otaree/secret-santa-game).

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.